Step 1: Application & Contract

-- Sent to the Indiana Law Enforcement Accreditation Commission
+- Application and fee is sent to the Indiana Law Enforcement Accreditation Commission.

 - Accreditation Manager receives appropriate training as provided by ILEAC / InPAC.